Jürgen Bogs: Berliner FC Dynamo

-Jürgen Bogs began his career in BFC Dynamo as a youth coach in the early 1970s.
-He became the new coach of BFC Dynamo in the Junior Oberliga (Juniorenoberliga) (de) for the 1972-73 season.
-Previous coaches were Herbert Schoen and Hermann Bley.
+Jürgen Bogs began his career in BFC Dynamo as a youth coach in 1970.
+He became the new coach of BFC Dynamo in the Junior Oberliga (Juniorenoberliga) (de) for the 1972–73 season.

+Among his predecessors as coach of the junior team were Herbert Schoen and Hermann Bley.
 The junior team of BFC Dynamo defeated the junior team of local rival 1.
-FC Union Berlin with 4-1 and then 9-0 in the first season under Bogs.
-Bogs eventually led the junior team of BFC Dynamo to a second place in the 1974 and 1976 East German junior championships (de).
+FC Union Berlin with 4-1 and then 9–0 in the first season under Bogs.
+Bogs eventually led the junior team of BFC Dynamo to a second place in the 1973–74 and 1975–76 East German Junior Championships (de).
 Bogs described the youth work of BFC Dynamo as "absolutely leading".

-He took office as the coach of the first team of BFC Dynamo on 1 July 1977.
+Bogs took over the position as head coach (Cheftrainer) at BFC Dynamo for the 1976–77 season.
+He then became the new coach of the first team of BFC Dynamo on 1 July 1977.
 Martin Skaba served as his first assistant coach.
-Bogs made sure he had a green-light from his wife before he accepted the new assignment.
+Bogs made sure he had a green-light from his wife before he accepted the new assignment as coach of the DDR-Oberliga team.
 The new assignment would mean that he would have to spend more time with the team than at home.
 His first match as coach of the first team was a 2–2 draw against HFC Chemie on 13 August 1977.
 His first loss was on matchday two after 1.
 FC Lokomotive Leipzig defeated BFC Dynamo 4–1.
 BFC Dynamo went on a four–match undefeated streak.
 In the 1977–78 season, BFC Dynamo finished third in the East German Oberliga and a semi–finalist in the FDGB-Pokal.

 During the 1978–79 season, BFC Dynamo participated in the UEFA Cup.
 They were knocked out by Red Star Belgrade in the first round.
 BFC Dynamo went all the way to the East German Cup Final where they lost 1–0 in extra time to 1.
 FC Magdeburg.
 This includes a 6–0 win against Chemie PCK Schwedt in the second round, a 15–2 aggregate victory against 1.
 FC Union Berlin in the Round of 16, and a 11–2 aggregate victory against F.C.
 Hansa Rostock in the Quarter–Finals.
-BFC Dynamo won the Oberliga after losing one match the whole league season.
+BFC Dynamo won the 1978–79 DDR-Oberliga and became East German champions for the first time.
+The team lost only one match during the whole league season.